-wrong phone number
+wrong phone number - typo or outdated contact info

 the cell phone or destination device is out of range (poor reception or signal, no service)

-network issues with the recipient’s cell phone carrier
+network issues with the recipient’s cell phone carrier - temporary outages, congestion or routing problems

 the cell phone or destination device is off